 Happy New Year to you all.
 I would like to invite you all to join me this April to celebrate Stewart Granger.
-Stewart Granger was born James Lablache Stewart, in Kensington, London, on the 6th of May 1913.Changing his name(we can’t have two Jimmy Stewart’s)to Stewart Granger, he would go on to become one of the biggest film stars of the 1940’s, 50’s and 60’s.
+Stewart Granger was born James Lablache Stewart, in Kensington, London, on the 6th of May 1913.Changing his name(we can’t have more than one Jimmy Stewart after all) to Stewart Granger, he would go on to become one of the biggest film stars of the 1940’s, 50’s and 60’s.

 Stewart was one of the most intense and handsome leading men of the classic film era.
 With that distinctive voice of his, coupled with his smouldering good looks and intense presence, Stewart Granger is someone who you don’t forget in a hurry.

 Stewart worked in his native Britain for much of his career.
 Gainsborough melodramas were the films in which he first gained fame.
 He would go on to become a big star in America too.
 He could play gentle and romantic men, as well as brooding and dark villains or troubled men.
 He was married to Jean Simmons for ten years.